EdwardTonai/datasciencecoursera/README.md

 # datasciencecoursera
-Repo for Data Science courses on Coursera
+Repo for Data Science courses on Coursera, by Edward T. Tonai